ukhsa-collaboration/standards-api/README.md

 ## How to Use the Rules with your API

-To see how you use these rules with your project, check out the [How to use the rules][2] documentation section.
+To use the Redocly styleguide with your OpenAPI document, see the [How to use the rules][2] documentation section (the docs live under `/docs/spectral-rules/` for legacy URL stability).

 ## Contributing